Relative pronouns

 Camera becomes Cameretta

-room becomes little bedroom
+room becomes small bedroom

 –ello / –ella